-Henry is a journalist, editor and communications consultant, with a longstanding interest in the role of business and finance as both barriers and catalysts to social change.
+Henry is a journalist, editor and communications consultant, with a longstanding interest in the role of business and finance as both barriers and catalysts to systemic change.

 At The Good Economy, he leads on our communications and editorial work.
 He brings his experience as an editor to ensure all our publications, including client reports, are engaging, accessible and powerful.

 His writing has appeared in the Guardian, New Statesman, Metro, Huffington Post, New Start, Marketing Week, New Scientist, Pioneers’ Post and FT.
 His work has covered loan sharks, common ownership, urban renewal, subprime finance, impact investing and climate change.